-- Firewall: An device that protects your private network, always good to have but not required.
+- Firewall: A device that protects your private (home) network, always good to have but not mandatory.

 - Wireless Router: This is the one that creates your private network, where you connect your devices to share the Internet connection.

-- Repeater/Wireless Booster: If you live in a large house, the range of the wireless router may be limited.
-You can use a repeater to boost the range of your wireless network.
+- Repeater/Wireless Booster: If you live in a large house, there will be “dead corners” where the range of the wireless router cannot reach.
+A repeater or booster is as the name implies, it is used to boost the range of the wireless router.

 10) INTERNET BASICS